-Turmeric is a plant historically used to treat various conditions in Ayurveda and other traditional Indian and Eastern Asian medical systems.
+Turmeric is a plant historically used to treat various conditions in Ayurveda, as well as in other traditional Indian and Eastern Asian medical systems.
 Despite its intriguing biological activities, it has low bioavailability when taken orally, meaning not much of it reaches the bloodstream.
 So, does turmeric affect fertility?
 The unfortunate answer is that there is currently no conclusive evidence to suggest this.

 Maca is a plant growing in the Andes Mountains which has long been used medicinally.
-It is often taken orally for male infertility, post-menopause health issues, and improving sexual desire, among other uses.
-But does maca increase fertility in women?
-There is not enough reliable evidence to prove its effectiveness.
+For the most part, it is taken orally for male infertility, post-menopause health issues, and improving sexual desire, among other uses.
+But does maca generally increase fertility in women?
+However, there is not enough reliable evidence to prove its effectiveness.

 If you do decide to try it, taking up to 3g per day for up to 4 months appears to be safe.
 However, maca extracts may act like estrogen, so avoid them if you have a hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids.

 - Read the labels to determine how much to take.
-Don’t take more than 70%-100% of the daily value (%DV).
-Talk to your doctor about what dose is best for you.
+Don’t take more than 70%-100% of the daily value (%DV) and be sure to talk to your doctor about what dose is best for you.

 - Be aware of potential adverse effects and herb-drug interactions.
 Talk to your doctor about these.